The top 5 mistakes to avoid when it comes to your money

 #5: Thinking a ‘quick fix’ is the answer to all your financial woes.

 Because every financial situation is different, getting the right advice is key to avoid making major money mistakes.
-We can help you at every stage of the teacher salary payscale.
+That’s where Educators Financial Group can help.

-For over 40 years, Educators Financial Group has been providing financial guidance exclusively to members of the education community.
-This means we understand the challenges of balancing your finances depending on where you are in your career, or where you happen to be on the pay grid.
-If you’re looking to avoid making mistakes with your money so can get your finances on track, be sure to call on us for an educator-specific perspective.
+Since 1975, we’ve been providing financial guidance and solutions exclusively to members of the education community.
+This means we understand the challenges of balancing your finances depending on where you are in your career, or where you happen to be on the pay grid—as well as what kind of pension income you can expect to bring in during retirement.
+If you’re looking to avoid making mistakes with your money in order to get your finances back on track, be sure to call on us for an educator-specific perspective.